StuartNam/face-recognizer/README.md

 # About this project
-In this small project, I built a face recognizer model on PyTorch.
+In this small project, I built a Face Recognizer on PyTorch and OpenCV.

 # Facial Recognition problem
-  Facial recognition is a well-known task in Computer Vision, but it is not a trivial problem.
+  Facial Recognition is a well-known task in Computer Vision, but it is not a trivial problem.
 The mission is to identify the identity of the person in the given image.
-Its result can be used in many application, for example, FaceID for smart phones, security and surveillance for private house or organization, automatically checking attendance for school, etc.
+Its result can be used in many application, for example, FaceID for smart phones, security and surveillance for private house or organization, automatically checking attendance for school, etc.\
   Facial recognition is a complicated process, but in an abstract view, it consists of two main steps:
   - Facial detection: Given an image, the process locates the faces with in that image.
   - Facial recognition: Given the face image, the process identify the person in that image.